clearhaus/gateway-api-docs/source/index.html.md

 ### Repeatedly reserve money

-A first-in-series recurring payment is made by making an authorization and marking it as a `recurring` series.
+A first-in-series recurring payment is created by making an authorization and marking it as a `recurring` series.
 As an example, a first-in-series recurring payment could be made this way: